 A Workers’ Compensation Attorney May Be Able to Help

 If you're a wastewater treatment plant worker injured on the job, you may need an experienced workers’ comp attorney to help secure the benefits you deserve.
 Learn more by requesting my free book, Worker’s Guide to Injury Compensation in Ohio.
-Then, call my office to schedule a meeting to discuss your specific situation.
+Then, call my office at 614-515-2595 to schedule a meeting to discuss your specific situation.

 James Monast